rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 * Email address of the Posit Cloud space administrator.
 * Name of the R-Ladies chapter organizer coordinating the event.
 * Email address of the R-Ladies chapter organizer coordinating the event.
+* Is this a one-time workshop or workshop you would like to repeat with the same Posit cloud space?

+Please request access at least two weeks in advance of your event to allow time for the the R-Ladies Posit Cloud team to grant access and time for your Posit Cloud administrator to set up the Posit Cloud space.
+If you are less than two weeks in advance of your event you may still request access and we will try to accommodate.

-An R-Ladies Posit Cloud administrator will review your request as soon as possible.
-If you do not receive a response withing 7 days you are welcome to flag to the `posit-cloud` channel on the R-Ladies organizers slack.
+An R-Ladies Posit Cloud team member will review your request as soon as possible.
+If you do not receive a response withing 7 days, please post on the the `posit-cloud` channel on the R-Ladies organizers slack to notify us that you have not received access.

-Once the primary event organizer has been granted access, they should be able to add other administrative collaborators to the Posit Cloud space.
+Once the Posit Cloud space administrator has been granted access, they can add other administrative collaborators to the Posit Cloud space.

-Please note that the invitation to the Posit Cloud space must be accepted within 7 days; otherwise, the invitation needs to be re-sent.
+Please note that the invitation to the Posit Cloud space must be accepted within 7 days; if not, the invitation will expire and will need to be re-sent.

 2. Edit the About section with information about your workshop.
 This should include: